Abandoned Mining Wastes Project

 The Abandoned Mining Wastes web page also summarizes the details of this information.
 You may also obtain more traditional documents if you choose not to utilize the data viewer.

 Before you use the application it is recommended that you review the User Guide.
-The data viewer allows users to view information about environmental contamination along the western shore line of Torch Lake being investigated by the DEQ.
+The data viewer allows users to view information about environmental contamination along the western shore line of Torch Lake being investigated by EGLE.
 Information includes: soil, sediment, and groundwater analytical results with comparisons to applicable regulatory cleanup criteria.

-Note that the evaluation provided in the data viewer is based on MDEQ Criteria at the time of Project completion and that samples described in the evaluation may actually refer to stamp sands or to other mining waste from the historic mining and reclamation processes conducted in the area.
+Note that the evaluation provided in the data viewer is based on EGLE Criteria at the time of Project completion and that samples described in the evaluation may actually refer to stamp sands or to other mining waste from the historic mining and reclamation processes conducted in the area.

 Abandoned Mining Wastes Project Area